Channel Simulation and Coded Source Compression: Classical Source Compression with a Quantum Helper

+Now, we are ready to prove the direct coding theorem.
+The key insight is the equivalence between the role of a quantum helper in the coded source compression and the simulation of a quantum-classical channel (i.e.~a quantum measurement).

-\emph{Bob's coding.} Instead of the measurement $\Lambda$ performed on Bob's system $\rho_B$ and coding w.r.t.~the classical channel $p_{V|U}(v|u)$, the decoder Charlie can directly simulate the measurement outcome $U$ using Winter's measurement compression theorem \cite{Winter:2004uk, Wilde:2012iq}.
-Denote Bob's classical communication rate $R_2=\frac{1}{n}\max_{k\in\cK}|\widetilde\Lambda^{(k)}|$.
-Then Theorem~\ref{thm:meas-comp} promises that by sending $R_2\geq I(U;B)$ from Bob to the decoder Charlie, Charlie will have a local copy $\widetilde{U}^{ n}$ and the distribution between Alice and Charlie $Q^n_{X\widetilde{U}}$ will satisfy (\ref{eq:faithful-simulation}).
+\emph{Bob's coding.} Recall the state $\sigma_{UB}(\Lambda)$ in Eq.~(\ref{eq_CQSTS}), where a classical random variable $U$ is generated after Bob's measurement $\Lambda=\{\Lambda_u\}_{u\in\cU}$ acting on his quantum system $B$.
+Note that Alice and Bob now hold classical random variables $X^n$ and $U^n$, respectively.
+Instead of performing the purely classical coding strategy on $X^nU^n$ stated in Theorem~\ref{thm:CSCCH}, the decoder Charlie can directly simulate the measurement outcome $U^n$ using Winter's measurement compression theorem \cite{Winter:2004uk, Wilde:2012iq}.
+Then Theorem~\ref{thm:meas-comp} promises that by sending $R_2\geq I(U;B)_\sigma$ from Bob to the decoder Charlie, Charlie will have a local copy $\widetilde{U}^{ n}$ that is $\epsilon$-close to $U^n$.
+Furthermore, the distribution $Q^n_{X\widetilde{U}}$ between Alice and Charlie will satisfy Eq.~(\ref{eq:faithful-simulation}).